Categories

 Pilar Pascual, on that day, came dressed and ready to dance.
 Indeed, pose for us four times every Monday for four hours.
 As a ticket of appreciation, some students gave her posing drawings.

-The glow within came from another technique approach based on artificial light.
-Presently that adeptness gave me new ideas for future techniques I use in landscapes.
+The glow within came from another technique based on artificial light.
+That adeptness has given me new ideas for future techniques I use in landscapes.
 Everything goes hand in hand; learn anatomy, and you can paint any other object from life.

 Moreover, Pilar face is the focal point; the dress is in unison and flows with the rest of her body.
-Surprisingly she used to know Vargas, a male dancer friend of mine, Who participated [ate with a prominent guitarist called Sabicas.
+Surprisingly, she used to know Vargas, a male dancer friend Who participated [ate with a prominent guitarist called Sabicas.

 Moreover, there is something about her subject and the painting.
 Years have passed, and it feels as if it was painted yesterday.